processing/p5.js-sound/README.md

 Latest Version
 ========
-[This version](https://github.com/therewasaguy/p5.sound/blob/master/lib) of the library is updated daily.
+[This version](https://github.com/therewasaguy/p5.sound/blob/master/lib) of the library is updated most frequently.
 A [stable version](http://p5js.org/download/) comes with p5.js.
 Here's the [Change Log](https://github.com/therewasaguy/p5.sound/blob/master/changelog.md).

 Contribute
 ========
-If you have contributions, feedback, bug reports, or ideas to share, get involved!
-Email hello@jasonsigal.cc, or [join the discussion on github](https://github.com/therewasaguy/p5.sound/issues).
-There is plenty to do, check out the [to do list](https://github.com/therewasaguy/p5.sound/blob/master/todo.md).

-Before contributing, you will need to install npm and download node modules.
-Edit the /src files, and then build the lib files by calling ```grunt``` from the command line.
-Check out the [p5.js setup instructions](https://github.com/lmccart/p5.js/wiki/Development) for more details.
+If you have a question, you can email hello@jasonsigal.cc.

+If it's a bug that has to do with the library itself, please look through the [Issues](https://github.com/therewasaguy/p5.sound/issues) to see if anyone is working on it already.
+If not, you can create a new issue.

+This is an open source project, we have an exciting [to do list](https://github.com/therewasaguy/p5.sound/blob/master/todo.md), and you are invited to help!

+[Here's a guide](https://github.com/processing/p5.js-sound/wiki/Contribute) to getting started as a contributor.

 Dependencies
 =========